Marina Bay Sands, Luxury at its Finest.

 Sands SkyPark Observation Deck

 Access to the 57th floor Sands SkyPark Observation Deck is free for Marina Sands Bay guests.
-Tickets can be purchased for non-hotel guests online or at the SkyPark.
+Tickets for non-hotel guests can be purchased online or at the SkyPark.

 - The Singapore Flyer, the wold’s second highest Ferris wheel measuring 541 feet tall, offers 4 course dining options or a 30 minute ride above the city in 28 glass capsules.

 There are over 80 restaurants to choose from at Marina Bay Sands, but only 2 are located on the 57th floor Sands SkyPark; CÉ LA VI and Spago.
 Dining at the modern, Asian CÉ LA VI Restaurant, we have an uninterrupted view of the sun setting.
 As the city lights sparkle to life below, the nightly Gardens by the Bay Rhapsody show begins.

 - The free Gardens by the Bay – Garden Rhapsody music and light show occurs every evening at 7:45pm and 8:45pm.

 Marina Bay Sands offers more than 300 lavish stores and outlets from around the world throughout almost 1 million square feet of retail space.
 If that isn’t enough, shoppers can take a relaxing gondola ride through a canal running the length of the shopping block.

 - The wold’s largest Louis Vuitton store floats next to the Marina Bay Sands ArtScience Museum in a glass pavilion.

 Traveling Gingerbread Note: As we opened the door to our standard guest room, the curtains automatically parted revealing our view of Singapore.
 While the room does offer a balcony, it’s not quite big enough to enjoy morning coffee or stand on with the doors shut, but we were both able to wiggle outside and thankfully back inside.